ValerieMauduit/AoC2022/README.md

 - Also: never forget to add 1 in a range to get the last value.
 - to round the orientations, I decided to create a sequence of directions for each first direction.
 The easiest way.

+I had forecasted that the second step was to define the number of round to spread totally the elves.
+I decided to do it like a dumb, and it worked: I increased my margins around the map and then ran the moves until the elves don't want to change their places anymore.
+It was a little long (some seconds) but OK.
+I worried that my increased margins weren't enough.
+With only 100 extra borders, it was OK!
+And thanks to my elfes objects that are able to tell me at any moment if they want to move or not, it was really easy to define the stop condition.

 ### Day 24: Blizzard Basin

 Talking with Christian, I realized that the map was deterministic, so actually, it is just a travel in a 3D map with